ryan258/song-birds--ai/README.md

 4. **The Putting-It-All-Together Room (song_writer.py)**
    - This is where the lyrics and music style come together to make a complete song idea.

-5. **The Talking-to-AI Room (ollama.py)**
+5. **The Talking-to-AI Room (ollama.py and openai_assistant.py)**
-   - This is like a telephone that lets our app talk to a very smart AI brain to get creative ideas.
+   - These are like telephones that let our app talk to very smart AI brains to get creative ideas.
+   - You can choose which AI to use: Ollama (a local AI) or OpenAI (an online AI).

 6. **The Display Room (index.html)**
    - This is where you see the finished song on your computer or phone screen.